Compensation-based risk-sharing: Conclusion

 For both types of compensation-based RS schemes, we derived actuarial fairness conditions, that is, conditions under which the initial investment of each agent is equal to the expected compensation he will receive at time $1$.\

 We considered two particular cases of tontine funds in some detail.
 First, the two participant tontine fund was investigated.
 In this case, two participants decide to set up a tontine fund and share the terminal fund value among the survivors.
 We also considered the homogeneous tontine fund, where all participants have i.i.d. survival indicator variables and purchase equal numbers of protection units.
-Finally, we also considered the relation between the homogeneous tontine fund approach with passive and active administrators and the centralized insurance approach.\ \
+Finally, we also considered the relation between the homogeneous tontine fund approach with passive and active administrators and the centralized insurance approach.
+Addressing moral hazard in compensation-based risk-sharing schemes remains an open problem.
+Example 1 shortly discusses one possible approach, although a more thorough investigation of this issue is left for future research.

 \paragraph{Acknowledgments.} Jan Dhaene gracefully acknowledges funding from FWO and F.R.S.-FNRS under the Excellence of Science (EOS) programme, project ASTeRISK (40007517).
 Atibhav Chaudhry gracefully acknowledges support by an Australian Government Research Training Program (RTP) Scholarship, a Faculty of Business and Economics Doctoral Program Scholarship, a University of Melbourne Research Scholarship, and the 2021 Kilmany Scholarship.
 Ka Chun Cheung is supported by a grant from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. 17303721).
 Austin Riis-Due gratefully acknowledges the support of The James C. Hickman Scholars Award.
 The authors also thank Michel Denuit, Runhuan Feng, Zinoviy Landsman, Daniël Linders, Moshe Milevsky and Bertrand Tavin for helpful comments on earlier versions of the paper.